cephalon-intelligence/cephalon-intelligence.github.io/docs/introduction.md

 <img src="../assets/page.introduction.png" style="clip-path: inset(64px 0px 64px 0px round 10px); margin: -64px 0px -64px 0px; ">

 Suppose you had a system connected to the [collective unconscious](https://en.wikipedia.org/wiki/Collective_unconscious) of humanity.
-The engineers of this hypothetical automaton have designed it such that given a discrete command it can independently act to realize the associated objective.
+The engineers of this ephemeral automaton have designed it such that given a discrete command it can independently act to realize the associated objective.
 Optimally, one could interface with the system through a command line capable of interpreting natural language.
 Commands one might pass could include:

 ```
 > Reduce the drug dependence in opiate addicts.